-Article 12 Terms and conditions
+Terms and conditions

-- 1. Providers of intermediary services shall include information on the activities undertaken by them and any restrictions that they impose in relation to the use of their service in respect of information provided by the recipients of the service, in their terms and conditions.
+- 1. Providers of intermediary services shall include information on any restrictions that they impose in relation to the use of their service in respect of information provided by the recipients of the service, in their terms and conditions.
 That information shall include information on any policies, procedures, measures and tools used for the purpose of content moderation, including algorithmic decision-making and human review.
 It shall be set out in clear and unambiguous language and shall be publicly available in an easily accessible format. - 2.
-Providers of intermediary services shall act in a transparent, non-discriminatory, coherent, predictable, diligent, non-arbitrary objective, necessary and proportionate manner in applying and enforcing the terms and conditions restrictions referred to in paragraph 1, with due regard to the rights and legitimate interests of all parties involved, including the applicable fundamental rights of the recipients of the service as enshrined in the Charter. - 2a.
-Those parts of the terms and conditions that do not comply with this Article shall not be binding on recipients of the services.
-Providers of intermediary services shall inform recipients of their services of all changes in terms and conditions in advance. - 2b.
-Where very large online platforms within the meaning of Article 25 of this Regulation otherwise allow for the dissemination to the public of press publications within the meaning of Article 2(4) of Directive (EU) 2019/790, such platforms shall not remove, disable access to, suspend or otherwise interfere with such content or the related service or suspend or terminate the related account on the basis of the alleged incompatibility of such content with its terms and conditions. - 2c.
-Any restrictions that providers of intermediary services may impose in relation to the use of their service and the information provided by the recipients of the service shall be in full compliance with the fundamental rights of the recipients of the services as enshrined in the Charter.
+Providers of intermediary services shall act in a diligent, objective and proportionate manner in applying and enforcing the restrictions referred to in paragraph 1, with due regard to the rights and legitimate interests of all parties involved, including the applicable fundamental rights of the recipients of the service as enshrined in the Charter.

+Transparency reporting obligations for providers of intermediary services